 Top 6 Enthralling Shows like Good Omens Everyone Should Watch

-What Shows Are Like Good Omens?
+What Series Are Like Good Omens?

 Every devout Christian knows the story of Armageddon, according to which only true believers will join God in heaven when the end of the world comes.
 It sounds like a scary proposition, but that’s exactly what happens in this fantasy drama.

 It’s not like humans stand a chance against their creator.
 So, it’s a good thing that the angel Aziraphale, and the demon, Crowley have grown quite fond of Earth and want to protect it at any cost.
 However, to achieve this Herculean task, they must put aside their differences as the situation leaves no room for error.
 Their first task is finding the missing antichrist, a young boy who is yet to discover his true purpose.
 But, standing in their way are the infamous four horsemen of the apocalypse - war, famine, pollution, and death.

 Keeping up with the current times, they prefer to use motorbikes instead of horses to hunt their targets down.
 Despite the dark subject matter, this miniseries takes a comical approach to Biblical lore, besides the modern redesigning of the above-mentioned characters.
 Other than the interesting spin, Michael Sheen and David Tennent play the lead roles and complement each other well, further adding to the show’s credit.